tbklang/documentation/docs/implementation/31-lexical.md

     -   Contains a list of the currently built tokens, `Token[] tokens`
     -   Current line and column numbers as `line` and `column` respectively
-    -   A "build up" - this is the token (in string form) currently being built - `currentToken`
+    -   A “build up” - this is the token (in string form) currently being built - `currentToken`

 ### Implementation